Here you will find some of the most common questions we receive about zkSync Era.

 - Pave the way for us to add support for integrating codebases written in other programming languages with LLVM frontend.
 By doing so, developers can build dApps and use blockchains in ways that are currently not possible.

-- Account Abstraction is included in our zkEVM.
+- Account Abstraction is implemented natively in our zkEVM.
 This is a long-anticipated feature in the Ethereum dev community which improves developer adoption and user experience in a number of ways:

 - Native support for smart contracts wallets (like Argent), which is critical for onboarding mainstream users.